Degree type(s): Bachelor's; Minor

 Career Outlook for Chemistry Majors

-A bachelor’s degree in chemistry can open the way to a wide range of career options.
+A bachelor’s degree in Chemistry can open the way to a wide range of career options.
+In 2019, the median annual pay for a chemist was $77,630.
 Many chemistry graduates work as chemists in various types of industries, developing products that we rely on every day—from food and medicines to fabrics.
-Sales and teaching positions are also popular career choices for graduates of the chemistry program.
+Sales and teaching positions are also popular career choices for graduates of the Chemistry program.
 Another option is to attend graduate school upon completion of your bachelor’s degree.
 Chemistry majors also make excellent candidates for medical school, optometry school, dental school, pharmacy school, and veterinary school.

 Even as one of the most affordable private universities in the nation, the University of Mary does offer a variety of scholarships.
 In fact, 99% of main campus undergraduate students receive some form of scholarship!